RobertWHurst/Mongoose-Count-And-Find/readme.md

 Mongoose Count & Find is a Mongoose plugin that provides a method, `countAndFind()`, for performing a count and a find at the same time.
-The point is to provide a count in addition to the documents.
-The important thing to note is that as with `find()` you can use `limit()` and `skip()`, but these will only affect the documents fetched, not the count.
-This makes the code for paginated results under REST simpler to program.
+The point is to provide a count in addition to a set of matching documents.
+The important thing to note is that as with `countAndfind()` behaves just like `find()` you can use `limit()` and `skip()`, but these will only affect the set of matching documents fetched, not the count.
+This makes for simpler code when dealing with paginated results via REST.

 `countAndFind()` has exactly the same signature and behavior as the built in `find()` method with one exception.
 The `countAndFind()` calls back with the